chenkianwee/project-automated/_workflows/04_iot.md

 weight: 4
 ---

-The use of Internet of Things (IoT) sensors to conduct research experiment and effectively communicate your results with stakeholders through web-based technologies.
+Leverage IoT sensors to enhance your research and design experiments with cutting-edge data.
+Communicate your vision effectively using web-based visualization tools, ensuring stakeholders are fully engaged and informed.

 # Getting Started
 ----- In Construction -----